numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Basic auth which contains a user name and a password
+Basic auth which contains a username and a password
 </p>

 </td>